MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/find-your-partner-or-reseller.md

 1. In the admin center, go to the **Settings** > <a href="https://go.microsoft.com/fwlink/p/?linkid=2074649" target="_blank">Partner relationships</a> page.

 2. If you have a partner, the partner's name and relationship to your organization will be listed here.
-To view partner contact information (phone number and email address), click on the partner name.
+To view partner contact information (phone number and email address), select the partner name.

 ## More resources